Boff Whalley

 Allan Mark "Boff" Whalley (born 1 January 1961) is an English musician and writer.
-Formerly the lead guitarist for the anarcho-punk and folk band Chumbawamba, he is now a playwright and the founder of Commoners Choir who released their first album in March 2017.
+Formerly the lead guitarist for the anarcho-punk and folk band Chumbawamba, he is now a playwright and the founder of Commoners Choir, who released their first album in March 2017.

 Early life and education

 Whalley was born Allan Mark Whalley in 1961 in Burnley, Lancashire.
-Before joining Chumbawamba he attended Art College in Maidstone and worked in a supermarket and as a postman.
-His parents were both primary school teachers.
-He has a sister named Annie.
+Before joining Chumbawamba he attended art college in Maidstone and worked in a supermarket and as a postman.
+His parents were both primary-school teachers.
+He has three sisters: Anne, Helen, and Rachel.

 Career

-Together with his fellow members of Chimp Eats Banana; Midge (Michael Hartley) and Danbert Nobacon, he moved from Burnley to Leeds in 1981, and studied at the University of Leeds, dropping out after a year before moving into the South View House squat in Armley.
-It was at this squat that he was part of an Anarchist collective that later became the band Chumbawamba.
-The band in the early 1980s, was a hardcore punk band in the style of DC Punk, or LA Punk.
+Together with his fellow members of Chimp Eats Banana, Midge (Michael Hartley) and Danbert Nobacon, Whalley moved from Burnley to Leeds in 1981, and studied at the University of Leeds.
+He dropped out after a year before moving into the South View House squat in Armley.
+It was at this squat that he was part of an anarchist collective that later became the band Chumbawamba.

+Chumbawamba was a hardcore punk band in the style of DC punk, or LA punk.
 In 1984, when the British coal mining industry was privatised by Margaret Thatcher's government and the National Union of Mineworkers began protesting, Chumbawamba became even more politically active in equal rights and labour rights.

-He became a guitarist despite describing himself as being of "limited ability".
-He continued to play guitar and sing while doing a series of other jobs such as shopworker, newspaper delivery man, typesetter, and cartoonist.
+Whalley became a guitarist despite describing himself as being of "limited ability".
+He continued to play guitar and sing while doing a series of other jobs such as shop worker, newspaper delivery man, typesetter, and cartoonist.

-In 2013, he wrote a musical drama "Wrong 'Un" which was performed in Norwich.
+In 2013, Whalley wrote a musical drama, "Wrong 'Un", which was performed in Norwich.
 It was based on the life of suffragette Grace Marcon.